-The COVID-19 pandemic has taken a phased toll on the overall economy and certain industries, thus likely having impacts, to a certain extent, on the NCC's future operations and financial position including our recurring revenues from leasing operations and user fees.
+The COVID-19 pandemic has taken a phased toll on the overall economy and certain industries, thus having impacts, to a certain extent, on the NCC's future operations and financial position including our recurring revenues from leasing operations and construction projects.
 An estimate of the financial effect is not practicable at this time.